heinthanth/mabel-test/README.md

 ### Coverage

 This is equivalent to running `cargo llvm-cov args`. [cargo-llvm-cov](https://github.com/taiki-e/cargo-llvm-cov) needs to be installed.
+As of now, `main.rs` and `compiler/mod.rs` are excluded from coverage since they are top-level modules and unit tests for child modules should be written first.

 ```
 cargo make coverage [...args]